-A total of five mailings were sent out as part of Cycle 1.
+A total of four mailings were sent out as part of Cycle 2.
 All households in the sample received the first mailing, while only non-responding households received subsequent mailings.
-Households assigned to the Next Birthday (NB) method were sent one survey instrument per mailing with instructions that only one adult in the household was to respond.
-Households assigned to the All
+Most households received one survey per mailing (in English), while households that were flagged as potentially Spanish-speaking, or who were part of the experimental treatment group, received two surveys per mailing (one English and one Spanish).